Ap011y0n/Motors/README.md

 ##Comments
 If you want to add something to the scene you will need to use the Window Folder, right click to add on scene, if it's not imported it will be imported when adding, if it's already imported it will apear on the scene.
 To change a mesh you will need to use the Resource window, and then the Resource Info will appear a button to import to the current scene.
-If it's a model it will be imported to the scene, but if it's a texture and it detects that it's a new one it will create a nre component, but if there is already one component it will get swaped.
+If it's a model it will be imported to the scene, but if it's a texture and it detects that it's a new one it will create a new component, but if there is already one component it will get swaped.
-This can also be made with meshes, when selecting one mesh in the scene, then and with the Resoursce and Resouce info window we can swap meshes.
+This can also be made with meshes, when selecting one mesh in the scene, then with the Resource window and Resource info window we can swap meshes.
 Important!!
 When opening for the first time the engine import will appear many times, remember to push repeatedly the button until all is imported.

 ## License & Copyright